Chrysaliz333/graphrag-contract-intelligence/QUICKSTART.md

 - Extract 60+ data points per contract
 - Save JSON to `data/output/`
 - Save debug info to `data/debug/`
+- Emit a stable `contract_id` for every agreement (sourced from the JSON payload or the PDF filename)

+> ℹ️  Large documents: the extractor enforces a character budget (~120k by default) to stay within the model's context window.
+Set `EXTRACT_MAX_CHARS` in your `.env` if you need to tune the limit.

 ### 4. Create Knowledge Graph (1 min)